This page is only for students. It contains information how to apply for scholarship.

 1. To start the application, the applicant should register first.
 Open this link to the Registration Form and fill out the questions of the form.
 After completion, save the form on your computer.

-2. Open this link to the Terms & Conditions.
-Read the declarations carefully and, if you are prepared to abide by the declarations, put your (the applicant) first and last name as well as date at the bottum of the document.
+2. Thereafter, open this link to the Terms & Conditions.
+Read the declarations carefully and, if you are prepared to abide by the declarations, put your first and last name as well as date of application at the bottum of the document.
 Save the document on your computer.

-3. Start a new E-mail to email@example.com with the subject ‘scholarship application’ and attach the Registration form and the Terms & Conditions.
-By submitting these two forms the applicant declares to have applied for scholarship and to have agreed to the Terms & Conditions of the scholarship.
+3. Then, start a new E-mail adressed to email@example.com with the subject ‘scholarship application’ and attach the Registration form and the Terms & Conditions document.
+By submitting these two forms the applicant declares to have applied for scholarship and to have agreed to the Terms & Conditions.

-4. In order to be able to assess your application we need to receive some more documents.
+4. In order to be able to process your application we need to receive some more documents.

-At the very least, a Curriculum Vitae should include contact information, previous education, specific skills, work experience (if applicable) and references (name, telephone number) that we can check.
+At the very least, a Curriculum Vitae should include contact information, previous education, specific skills, work experience (if applicable) and references (name, telephone number, connection you have with them) that we can check.

-5. Start a new E-mail to firstname.lastname@example.org with the subject ‘scholarship application’ and attach your Motivation Letter and Curriculum Vitae.
+7. Start a new E-mail addressed to firstname.lastname@example.org with the subject ‘scholarship application’ and attach your Motivation Letter and Curriculum Vitae.

-7. When your application file is complete (only complete applications written in English can be accepted) the applicant receives a confirmation E-mail that his/her application has been processed and submitted to the Selection Committee.
+7. When your application file is complete (only complete applications written in English can be accepted) the applicant receives a confirmation E-mail that his/her application has been processed and submitted to the Committee of Allocation.

-8. It takes about one month after receipt of your documents to make an admission decision.
+8. It takes about one month after receipt of your complete application to make an admission decision.
 WNSF will communicate the decision to you by E-mail.